 Butter

-We highly recommend using brown butter to achieve brown butter mochi brownies.
-You can easily prepare brown butter by melting regular butter on a stove over low heat.
-Let it fully melt, and make sure to swirl the pan from time to time.
+We highly recommend using brown butter to make brown butter mochi brownies.
+You can easily prepare it by melting regular butter on a stove over low heat.
+Let it fully melt.
+Then, make sure to swirl the pan from time to time.
 The brown butter will be ready once it turns golden brown.
-This extra step introduces a slight sweet toffee flavour to your treat.
+This extra step adds a slight sweet toffee flavour to your treat.

-Although chocolate chunks are an optional ingredient, they will definitely enhance the flavour and consistency of your chewy mochi brownies.
+Although chocolate chunks are an optional ingredient, they will enhance the flavour and consistency of your chewy mochi brownies.
 You can either add chopped chocolate or chocolate chips.
+We like using chocolate chips because it's convenient.

 If you prefer adding chocolate chips, we suggest coating them in flour to prevent them from sinking.
 Alternatively, bake the treat for 15 minutes before sprinkling the chocolate chips.
 Then, continue to bake for another 45 minutes.

-- First, preheat your oven to 180 degrees Celcius or 350 degrees Fahrenheit.
-Ensure to line your baking pan with parchment paper.
+- First, preheat your oven to 180 degrees Celsius (160 degrees for a fan oven) or 350 degrees Fahrenheit.
+Line your baking pan with parchment paper.

-- Add all of the dry ingredients into a medium-sized bowl and whisk together until evenly mixed.
+- Add the dry ingredients into a medium-sized bowl and whisk together until evenly mixed.
 Similarly, combine all the wet ingredients in a separate large bowl.
-Make sure that there are no remaining egg streaks in the mix.
+Make sure to completely melt the butter before mixing.
+Otherwise, the butter might cause clumping, which would be challenging to dissolve later.
+You can melt the butter in a microwave under low heat or over the stove in a saucepan.
+Before moving to the next step, ensure no remaining egg streaks are in the wet mix.

 - Then, let it bake in the oven for about 60 minutes or until the mochi is baked.
+If you want to add chocolate chips or chunks, let it bake for 15 minutes.
+Then, remove it from the oven and quickly sprinkle the chips over before popping it back into the oven.
 Check if the treat is fully baked by inserting a toothpick into it.
 The dessert is ready if the toothpick comes out mostly clean.

 Mochi Brownies (Brown butter, Espresso, Matcha)